bespokewd1/BespokeAgency/src/content/blog/a-story-of-caution-the-advanced-fee-scam.md

   : They might show up here too.
 * **Emails**

-  : Be careful with unsolicited job offers in your inbox.
+  : Be careful with unsolicited job offers in your inbox.\
+  \
+  \

+  This is the interface that was sent to me.
+If you see this and have signed up, please log out, block, and delete your contacts—it's a scam.

   ![sample image, posting jobs scam](/assets/images/blog/scam.jpg "WFH Job where you get tasks to post links? if you see this interface, It's a scam!")